Efficient Subgraph GNNs by Learning Effective Selection Policies: Insights for the Subgraph Selection Learning Problem

 \begin{definition}[$(n, \csls)$-CSL graph] A $(n, \csls)$-CSL graph, denoted as $(n, \csls)$-CSL($n$, $(k_1, \dots, k_\csls))$, is a graph with $\csls \cdot n$ nodes obtained from $\csls$ disconnected non-isomorphic CSL (sub-)graphs with $n$ nodes, CSL($n$, $k_i$), $i \in \{1, \dots, \csls\}$.
 Note that the maximal value of $\csls$ depends on $n$. \end{definition}

 Our interest in these graphs lies in the fact that the family of non-isomorphic $(n, \csls)$-CSL graphs contains WL-indistinguishable graphs, as we show in the following.

-\begin{restatable}[$(n, \csls)$-CSL graphs are WL-indistinguishable]{theorem}{gindistinguishable} Let $\mathcal{G}_{n, \csls}$ be the family of non-isomorphic $(n, \csls)$-CSL graphs (\Cref{def:2csl}).
+\begin{restatable}[$(n, \csls)$-CSL graphs are WL-indistinguishable]{theorem}{gindistinguishable} Let $\mathcal{G}_{n, \csls}$ be the family of \emph{non-isomorphic} $(n, \csls)$-CSL graphs (\Cref{def:2csl}).
 All graphs in $\mathcal{G}_{n, \csls}$ are WL-indistinguishable. \end{restatable}

 While these graphs are WL-indistinguishable, we can distinguish all pairs when utilizing the full bag of node-marked subgraphs.
-More importantly, the full bag allows us to fully identify the isomorphism type of all graphs within the family, which implies the distinguishability of pairs of graphs.
+More importantly, the full bag allows us to fully identify the isomorphism type of all graphs within the family, which implies the distinguishability of pairs of graphs\footnote{\revision{Note that we consider the family of non-isomorphic $(n, \csls)$-CSL graphs, thus excluding cases where the choices of $k_1, \dots, k_\csls$ lead to isomorphic connected components.}}.
 As we show next, it is however unnecessary to consider the entire bag of all the $\csls \cdot n$ subgraphs.
 Instead, there exists a subgraph selection policy that returns only $\csls$ subgraphs, a significantly smaller number than the total in the full bag, which are provably sufficient for identifying the isomorphism type of all graphs within the family.
 This identification is attained when the root nodes of all $\csls$ subgraphs belong to different CSL (sub-)graphs.
 Furthermore, we prove that this condition is not only sufficient but also necessary.
 In other words, the isomorphism-type identification of all graphs within the family only occurs when there is at least one node-marked subgraph obtained from each CSL (sub-)graph.

 \begin{restatable}[There exists an efficient $\pi$ that fully identifies $(n, \csls)$-CSL graphs]{proposition}{gdistinguishable} Let $\mathcal{G}_{n, \csls}$ be the family of non-isomorphic $(n, \csls)$-CSL graphs (\Cref{def:2csl}).
 A node-marking based subgraph selection policy $\pi$ can identify the isomorphism type of any graph $G$ in $\mathcal{G}_{n, \csls}$ if and only if its bag has a marking in each CSL (sub-)graph. \end{restatable} The above results demonstrate the existence of efficient and more sophisticated subgraph selection policies that enable the identification of isomorphism types.
 Remarkably, these can return bags as small as containing $\csls$ subgraphs, as long as each of them is obtained by marking a node in a different CSL (sub-)graph.
 The insight derived from the necessary condition is equally profound: a random selection approach, which uniformly samples $\csls$ subgraphs per graph, does not ensure identification of the isomorphism type, because the subgraphs might not be drawn from distinct CSL (sub-)graphs.
 This finding highlights the sub-optimality of random selection strategies, as we formalize below.